 - Cellulase and xylanase break down plant cell walls.

-A better way of addressing digestive complaints, is to consider the addition of supplemental digestive enzymes.
-Supplements may include a combination of enzymes and there are both plant and animal derived enzymes which help address and improve digestive symptoms such as bloating, heartburn, and belching.
+A better way of addressing digestive complaints is to consider the addition of supplemental digestive enzymes.
+Supplements may include a combination of enzymes and there are both plant and animal-derived enzymes which help address and improve digestive symptoms such as bloating, heartburn, and belching.
 These enzymes are best taken prior to a meal to reduce digestive symptoms.
 Pineapple contains bromelain and papaya contains papain as examples of plant-based enzymes.
-Animal derived enzymes include trypsin and chymotrypsin which comes from pigs and cows.
+Animal-derived enzymes include trypsin and chymotrypsin which come from pigs and cows.
 The strongest enzymes, however, are vegetarian enzymes which can break down more fat, carbs, and proteins.

 While digestive enzymes can be a valuable supplement, it’s important to make sure that any digestive enzymes you are considering will not interact with medications, or that you do not have sensitivity to the source of enzyme.
 For example, I experienced pineapple sensitivity and chose a supplement without bromelain.
-Also, if you experience any side effects such as nausea, diarrhea, headache, swelling or nasal congestion, stop taking the enzyme.
-Some enzymes such as bromelain, can interfere with platelet function that helps to clot blood and prevent bleeding.[iii]
-So, if you are taking an anti-coagulant (blood thinner) or going to have surgery, you should discuss this with your pharmacist and physician prior to taking.
+Also, if you experience any side effects such as nausea, diarrhea, headache, swelling, or nasal congestion, stop taking the enzyme.
+Some enzymes such as bromelain can interfere with platelet function that helps to clot blood and prevent bleeding.[iii]
+So, if you are taking an anticoagulant (blood thinner) or going to have surgery, you should discuss this with your pharmacist and physician prior to taking it.